 Our Curriculum Intent for History

 At Cuddington, we provide a high-quality history curriculum that has been carefully designed and sequenced to equip our children with a secure, coherent knowledge about British, local and world history.
 Curriculum content is knowledge, vocabulary and experience rich, delivered in a sequenced chronological order, allowing children to develop their understanding of abstract historical concepts as they move through school.
-Our curriculum reflects our locality and endeavours to ensure children are knowledgeable about their locality’s history and the changes it has seen.
+Our curriculum reflects our locality and endeavors to ensure children are knowledgeable about their locality’s history and the changes it has seen.
 Our history curriculum promotes curiosity and a love for learning about the past.
-Through an enquiry based approach, children are encouraged to ask and explore historically valid questions and report their findings by drawing on skills from across the curriculum.
+Through an enquiry-based approach, children are encouraged to ask and explore historically valid questions and report their findings by drawing on skills from across the curriculum.
 Alongside the development of substantive knowledge, children will develop their disciplinary skills as they learn the fundamental elements of what it is to be a historian.
 Children will study a range of cultures and historical perspectives enabling them to be respectful, tolerant and empathetic.
 Children will leave Cuddington being knowledgeable about key people, events and time periods from the past and will weave these together to form informed, overarching historical narratives.

 Our Whole School History Curriculum